ask0ldd/react-minimal-router/README.md

    Copy the router folder to your project.

 2. **Define Your Routes**
    The syntax is pretty straightforward and very similar to React Router.
-Define some routes and the components to render (elements) within the router provider.
+Define some routes and the components to render (elements) within the RouterProvider.

    ```jsx
    <RouterProvider base={"http://localhost:5173"}>